The Beer Parlour Project will be at the following locations:

 What is the Beer Parlour Project?

 An unbridled passion to document old time hotel taverns, the buildings, the history, and the people that frequent these fast disappearing institutions.
+Beer Parlour: The name given hotel watering holes back in the day.

 If you’ve been photographed by the Beer Parlour Project and would like a complimentary print, please contact us.
 Since many photographs are on film it can take some time before they’re ready.